Asynchronous RFT

 trainer_config_path: examples/async_gsm8k/verl_config.yaml

-You may run this example with the following command:
+You can run this example with the following command:

 bash examples/async_gsm8k/run.sh